Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 1. add the user code server to the system's `values.yaml` (via a PR in the Git repo of your company's platform team, probably);
 1. and do a helm-upgrade of the corresponding `dagster/dagster` chart.

-Officialy this is the process to go through.
+Formally this is the process to go through.
 If you are fine with this, stop reading here.
 It's the cleanest solution anyway.
 But it is quite cumbersome, so...

 If you are in a situation in which new repositories can get added multiple times a day - for instance because you are in the middle of a migration to Dagster, or you want a staging environment for every single PR - then read on.

 #### Give me more details

 How it works is that [for every new repo Dagster spins up a (gRPC) server to host the user code](https://docs.dagster.io/deployment/guides/kubernetes/deploying-with-helm#user-code-deployment).
 The separation is clear here.
 But the Dagster _system_ also needs to know about these user code servers, and it does so through a workspace yaml-file.
-If you run Dagit locally it relies on a `workspace.yaml` file, in the cluster it relies on a ConfigMap they named `dagster-workspace-yaml`.
+If you run Dagit locally it relies on a `workspace.yaml` file, on Kubernetes it relies on a ConfigMap they named `dagster-workspace-yaml`

 This workspace-yaml is the connection between the system and the user code, and it is the reason we need to redeploy the whole system for every new repo.
 To my knowledge, [it is not on their roadmap to improve this, however they seem to consider it](https://github.com/dagster-io/dagster/discussions/3851).

+_\*a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) is an object used to store non-confidential data in key-value pairs in Kubernetes._

 ### Our solution

 _Disclaimer: what we present here is a workaround that we'll keep in place until the moment Dagster releases a version in which the Dagster user code deployment is **actually completely separated** from the system deployment.
-So far we did not run into any issues with this slightly hacky workaround, it works like a charm._
+It works like a charm though._

 **Remember: the desired situation is that we do not have to edit the values yaml files (through a PR) and redeploy all of Dagster for every new repo.**

 First of all, we added an extra ConfigMap in Kubernetes that contains the `values.yaml` for the `dagster/dagster-user-deployments` chart.
 We named it `dagster-user-deployments-values-yaml`.
+(The fact that this is a ConfigMap is crucial to prevent conflicts, see below.)

 Then, whenever a new repo gets added, these are the steps:
 1. (a) get the `dagster-user-deployments-values-yaml` Configmap, (b) add the new repo, (c) upload the editted ConfigMap, and (d) helm-upgrade the `dagster/dagster-user-deployments` chart with it